Blue Light Use

 - for police purposes (but not necessarily a police vehicle, e.g. search and rescue)

-- for fire brigade purposes (but not necessarily a fire brigade vehicle) including local councils and the Forestry Commission as well as fire salvage work
+- for firefighting purposes (but not necessarily a fire brigade vehicle) including local councils and the Forestry Commission as well as fire salvage work

 - for bomb disposal

 - by the Royal Air Force Armament Support Unit